All Episodes

 It was absurd.

-He knows them, he he knows them, and even if they're wearing a mask, the third law that he violated was, and I don't mean this in any disrespectful way, but somebody who's four foot eight can't see what the hell's going on in a riot.
+And even if they're wearing a mask, Rush, the third law that he violated was, and I don't mean this in any disrespectful way, but somebody who's 4'8 can't see what the hell's going on in a riot.

-Those are the three rules that I think all violated.
+Those are the three rules that I think are violated, and they're very important.

-Robert Rice, two sound bites, claimed that he was at Berkeley, and these weren't students.
+Robert Reich, two soundbites, claimed that he was at Berkeley, and these weren't students.

 He knows the students at Berkeley, and it is not who they were.

-These were Breitbart right wingers that were hired to blow up Berkeley.
+These were bright-bart right-wingers that were hired to blow up Berkeley.

-And his third one is not to be disrespectful, but Labor Secretary is 4.8.
+And his third one is, not to be disrespectful, but Labor Secretary Reich is 4.8, 4 foot 8 inches.

-And Edmund was making the point that when you're four foot eight, you can't see what's going on in a uh in a riot.
+And Edmund was making the point that when you're 4'8, you can't see what's going on in a riot.

-Standing next to a giant dollhouse at a Christmas play, and Clinton said, Hey, you know what?
+Standing next to a giant dollhouse at a Christmas display, and Clinton said, hey, you know what?

-Labor Secretary Reich can live in that little thing, don't you know?
+Labor Secretary Rice could live in that little thing, don't you know?

 Right back at you, folks.